stblackbird/nasa-apod-background/README.md

 and set it as the background in Gnome.

 INSTALLATION
-To make this work you will need to set a valid font path, a download folder which should exist and change the resolution variables to that of your screen.
-Furthermore if you want this to automatically update your desktop you should add this script to cron jobs, or to startup applications.
-Also download all needed python libraries.

-ON UBUNTU JUST RUN
+This script will work as it is if your are on Ubuntu.
+You only need to get (if you already don't have), python PIL library using this command:

 sudo apt-get install python-imaging

-then go to
+next add script to startup scripts:
 System -> Preferences -> Startup Applications

-then add script like this
+and add script like this:
-python /dir/to/script/desktop_nasa.x.x.py
+python /dir/to/script/desktop_nasa.py

-ALSO SET VARIABLE
-DOWNLOAD = '/home/stathis/.backgrounds/'
-to a directory that script can use
+I successfully use this script for a few years now, so it should work every day.

+CONTACT ME
 For any suggestions, improvements, bugs feel free to contact me at stmayridopoulos@hotmail.com